MikronT/TACC-Green1/.github/ISSUE_TEMPLATE/test-case.md

 This is how the tester determines if the test case is a “pass” or “fail”

-# Requirement
+# Requirements

-Link to the corresponding requirements
+[Link to the corresponding requirements]